GLOVER

 His widow, Ellen Fenn Glover, died on 3 June 1928, aged 73, of heart failure brought on by chronic bronchitis.
 She had been living with her son Edgar and his family at 32 Vaughton Street South, central Birmingham, and the death certificate describes her late husband as a chain maker, his occupation before the family left Walsall sometime in the 1880s.

-My grandfather, their eldest son, was John Thomas Glover born on 12 March 1882 at Walsall.
+My grandfather, their eldest son, was John Thomas Glover (above) born on 12 March 1882 at Walsall.
 A book I have was presented to him in 1909 for good attendance at Sunday morning adult classes held in The Domestic Mission and People’s Hall, Hurst Street, central Birmingham – he would then be aged about 27.

 He had two brothers and a sister: